DaedalusG/LifeBox/README.md

 ![LifeBox Explore](client/public/LifeBoxExplore.gif)

 ## Application Architecture & Technologies Used
 LifeBox was built using react components with hooks and the Canvas API.
-The application relies on a postgreSQL database served with flask
+The application relies on a postgreSQL database served with flask.
+User authentication is handled with the flask_jwt_extended and bcrypt.

+# Front-end Overview
+LifeBox has three main react components, DrawLife, Controls, and RandomLifeBox.

+RandomLifeBox was the first component constructed and acted as a proof of concept for an implementation of Conway's Game Of Life.
+The entire game is built and run within a useEffect hook.